-(B) A taxpayer that invests in one or more Ohio qualified opportunity funds may apply to the director of development services for a nonrefundable credit against the tax levied under section 5747.02 of the Revised Code.
+(B) A person that invests in one or more Ohio qualified opportunity funds may apply to the director of development for a nonrefundable credit against the tax levied under section 5747.02 of the Revised Code.
 The application shall be made on forms prescribed by the director.
 The director shall accept and review applications submitted under this section during two annual periods, the first of which begins on the tenth day of January and ends after the first day of February, and the second of which begins on the tenth day of July and ends after the first day of August.
 If any of those dates fall on a day that is not a business day, then the application period begins on or ends after the next business day, as applicable.
-The credit shall equal ten per cent of the amount of the taxpayer's investment in the fund that the fund invested during the preceding calendar year in projects located in Ohio opportunity zones.
+The credit shall equal ten per cent of the amount of the person's investment in the fund that the fund invested during the immediately preceding investment period in projects located in Ohio opportunity zones.

-The taxpayer shall include the following information with the taxpayer's application:
+The person shall include the following information with the person's application:

-(1) The amount of the taxpayer's investment in Ohio qualified opportunity funds during the taxpayer's qualifying taxable year, arranged according to the amount invested in each such fund if the taxpayer invested in more than one such fund;
+(1) The amount of the person's investment in Ohio qualified opportunity funds during the person's qualifying taxable year, arranged according to the amount invested in each such fund if the person invested in more than one such fund;

-(2) A statement from an employee or officer of each Ohio qualified opportunity fund identified by the taxpayer under division (B)(1) of this section certifying the amount of the taxpayer's investment in the fund and the amount of that investment the fund invested in projects located in Ohio opportunity zones during the preceding calendar year.
-The statement shall describe each project funded by the investment and state each project's location and the portion of the taxpayer's investment invested in each such project.
-Unless the fund demonstrates otherwise to the director's satisfaction, the amount of a taxpayer's investment that the fund invested in a project located in an Ohio opportunity zone equals the same proportion of the amount of the fund's investment in the project as the taxpayer's investment in the fund bears to the total investment by all investors in that fund on the date the fund makes the investment in the project.
+(2) A statement from an employee or officer of each Ohio qualified opportunity fund identified by the person under division (B)(1) of this section certifying the amount of the person's investment in the fund and the amount of that investment the fund invested in projects located in Ohio opportunity zones during the immediately preceding investment period.
+The statement shall describe each project funded by the investment and state each project's location and the portion of the person's investment invested in each such project.
+Unless the fund demonstrates otherwise to the director's satisfaction, the amount of a person's investment that the fund invested in a project located in an Ohio opportunity zone equals the same proportion of the amount of the fund's investment in the project as the person's investment in the fund bears to the total investment by all investors in that fund on the date the fund makes the investment in the project.

-The director shall review applications in the order in which applications are received.
+The director shall review and process applications in the order in which applications are received.

-(C)(1) Subject to division (C)(2) of this section, if the director determines that the applicant qualifies for a credit under this section, the director shall issue, within sixty days after the receipt of a complete application under division (B) of this section, a tax credit certificate to the taxpayer identified with a unique number and listing the amount of credit the director determines the taxpayer is eligible to claim.
+(C)(1) Subject to division (C)(2) of this section, if the director determines that the applicant qualifies for a credit under this section, the director shall issue, within sixty days after the last day on which an application may be submitted for that application period, a tax credit certificate to the person identified with a unique number and listing the amount of credit the director determines is eligible to be claimed or transferred.

 The director may not issue a certificate under this section on the basis of any investment for which a small business investment certificate has been issued under section 122.86 of the Revised Code.

-(3) The credit may be claimed for the taxpayer's qualifying taxable year or the next ensuing taxable year.
+(3) The credit may be claimed by a taxpayer for the taxpayer's qualifying taxable year or the next ensuing taxable year.
 The taxpayer shall claim the credit in the order prescribed by section 5747.98 of the Revised Code.
 Any unused amount may be carried forward for the following five taxable years.
 If the certificate is issued to a pass-through entity for an investment by the entity, any taxpayer that is a direct or indirect investor in the pass-through entity on the last day of the entity's qualifying taxable year may claim the taxpayer's proportionate or distributive share of the credit against the taxpayer's aggregate amount of tax levied under that section.
 A person that is not a taxpayer shall not claim the credit but if the person is the applicant to which the certificate was initially issued, the person may transfer the right to claim the credit under division (E) of this section.